Here's what the latest inflation report means for your money

 What does the June CPI mean for interest rates?

-Sure, inflation is coming down, but it may not be at a fast enough pace to soothe the Federal Reserve.
+Sure, inflation is coming down, but it may not be falling fast enough to satisfy the Federal Reserve.

 Some economists are forecasting that the central bank will boost interest rates by one-quarter of a percentage point at its meeting later this month, scheduled for July 25-26.
 If the Fed raises rates again in July, consumers could face even higher borrowing costs.